Bombay Potatoes Recipe

 Bombay potato, (sometimes called Bombay aloo or aloo (alu) Bombay), is an Indian dry dish prepared using potatoes that are cubed, boiled and then fried, and is flavored with various spices such as cumin, curry, garlic, garam masala, turmeric, mustard seeds, chili powder salt and pepper.
 Onion, tomatoes and tomato sauce are sometimes used as ingredients.
 Bombay potato can also be served as a side dish, rather than as a main course. (source)

 This wonderful dish came about after I tried a packaged version from the health food store.
-The stuff from the store definitely fell short, but I recognized just how good it could be if it was homemade.
+The stuff from the store fell short in flavor, but I recognized just how good it could be if it were homemade.
 So I gave it a shot.

-Now, traditionally, most Bombay potato recipes are cooked dry (sautéed).
-I made mine a little different just to help cut back on the fat content a bit.
-So while traditionally, you would cook the potatoes first and then fry them, with this recipe, you’ll be boiling them for the most part.
-(Although you do sauté them in the beginning with the onions for flavor).
+Traditionally, most Bombay potato recipes are cooked dry (sautéed).
+I made mine slightly different to help cut back on the fat content.
+So, while traditionally, you would cook the potatoes first and then fry them, with this recipe, you’ll be boiling them for the most part.
+(Although you do sauté them initially with the onions for flavor).

 Clean Eating Bombay Potatoes Recipe